mstocco/mariostoc.co/content/traininglog/20201122-ironman2021-40weeksout.md

 ### NOTES
 Today's workout was run [yesterday](ironman2021-41weeksout?sat).

 I slept pretty soundly last night.
-The legs are feeling smoked from [yesterday](ironman2021-41weeksout?sat).
+The legs are feeling smoked (left more so than the right).

 <!---->
 ## MONDAY NOV 23